 That tiny gesture made me realise the value of what a cup of coffee can bring.

 From that moment on I knew: I also wanted to work in coffee.

-Almost a decade later my career has been a wild ride.
+More than a decade later my career has been a wild ride.
 From starting numerous brands, companies and competing in many coffee competitions.
 Being on the winner’s podium of quite a hand-full, with the crowning achievement of winning Coffee Masters London 2019.

-Being a roaster for 8 years, and an entrepreneur in coffee for 6, before starting A Matter of Concrete made it possible to set up a dream roastery.
+I was a roaster for 8 years, and an entrepreneur in coffee for 6, before starting A Matter of Concrete made it possible to set up a dream roastery.
 Putting all the inspiration and ideas that I’ve gathered over the years from all over the world into this dream-coming-true.

 I love the indefinite world of coffee.

 When the iconic Van Nelle Factory, where you can find our roastery, was designed almost a century ago, the architects pioneered in their approach with new materials, a futuristic look and essentially choosing function over form